 Micro, Small and Medium enterprises plays an important role in the economic and social development of the country.
 It also plays a prominent role in terms of contribution to job creation, exports and revenue earnings for the country.

 With the onset of COVID-19 and lockdown since March 24, 2020, the Indian MSMEs faced numerous challenges.
 Threats of closing down business, non-availability of labor force, delay in payments for small companies, adding to capital costs, rise in the cost of production, GST compliance issues and tax related problems and severe cash crunch arose during the lockdown.
 However, the Government did announce a slew of measures to boost the MSMEs.

 The objective of this study is to examine the challenges and way forward for the MSMEs especially after the lockdown.

 Economics and Assistant Professor, CHRIST Deemed to be University, India

 Dr. Sonia Mukherjee is a PhD from Centre for International Trade and Development, School of International Studies, Jawaharlal Nehru University.
 Currently, she is teaching as an Assistant Professor in the Department of Economics, Christ University.

 During the lockdown period linked to COVID-19, digital transformation has never been so much of a priority for the public and the private sector, it has become a matter of survival.
 Companies around the world have re-examined their business models to sustain their operations and to ensure a real close relationship with customers who are becoming hyperconnected.

-In this presentation, I will discuss that the digital transformation is not only linked to technology, it is mainly done by the evolution of minds and mentalities.
+In this presentation, I will discuss the necessary to consider human resources management in digital transformation which is not only linked to technology, but it is mainly done by the evolution of mindsets.
 Digital transformation will only take on the scale necessary for the development of economies if managers at all levels and all human resources mobilize and adopt the necessary behaviors of commitment and adaptation.